visualizedata/ml/final_reflections_assignments.md

 ### Reflections

-In this class meeting, in small groups (~4 people each), you will reflect on your work this semester through an assigned lens:
+In this class meeting, in small groups (~4 people each), you will reflect on your work this semester through an assigned lens. [[guidance](https://docs.google.com/document/d/1WUFFBOXcr6Bm1fbtZQX5q0Yuzu8X-VV8dHpEUdvMx3o/edit?usp=sharing)]

 ### Group 1